SM451Modding/ProjectLightSouls/README.md

 # Locations
 ## Northern Undead Asylum:

+Lighting Overhaul (PTDE in interiors, custom in exterior)

+Texture Overhaul (Changed exterior ground textures with ones from painted world)

 Tutorial Messages have been rewritten

-Trees have been added to courtyard and cliffs
+Trees have been added to cliffs

-PTDE lighting restored in interiors

 Asylum Demon's mesh has been altered